project-tsurugi/jogasaki/README.md

 2. add `-DCMAKE_CXX_COMPILER_LAUNCHER=ccache` to cmake build option.

 First time build does not change as it requires building and caching all artifacts into cache directory, e.g. `~/.ccache`.
 When you recompile, you will see it finishes very fast.
+Checking `ccache -s` shows the cache hit ratio and size of the cached files.

 ## License